-The City of Chickasaw references the 2018 International Property Maintenance Code for regulation of unsightly growth or the accumulation of garbage or debris on residential and commercial properties.
+The City of Chickasaw adopted the 2018 International Property Maintenance Code for regulation of unsightly growth or the accumulation of garbage or debris on residential and commercial properties.
 The following sections of the Code include storm water pollution prevention:

 - 301.3 Vacant Structures and Land

 - 302.1 Sanitation

 - 302.4 Excess Weeds

-- 302.8 Motor Vehicles - 308.1 Accumulation of Rubbish Garbage
+- 302.8 Motor Vehicles

+- 308.1 Accumulation of Rubbish Garbage

-Copies of these sections of the Code were included in the Appendix of the most recent Storm Water Management Plan submitted to ADEM on March 31, 2022.
+Copies of these sections of the Code were included in the Appendix of the most recent Storm Water Management Plan submitted to ADEM on March 31, 2023.

 Public Works Department personnel are on alert for unsightly debris.
-Improperly disposed tires on residential property are particularly common; these tires are collected and stockpiled by personnel throughout the year and hauled to a permitted landfill approximately twice a year.
+Improperly disposed tires are particularly common.
+The City of Chickasaw participates in the STRAW program which reimburses the City for the disposal of tires.
+These tires are collected and stockpiled by personnel throughout the year and are disposed of at Southern Tire Mart quarterly.
+Receipts from this program are included in Appendix G.

-During this reporting period, 5 citations and 5 in-person warnings were issued for violations of the Property Maintenance Code.
+During this reporting period, 8 violations were reported, and 4 citations were issued for violations of the Property Maintenance Code.
 These instances were mostly reported by neighbors and included illegally parked vehicles, unsightly weed overgrowth and accumulation of rubbish.
-Some examples of these recorded Code Violations are included in Appendix E.